bigbowlz/simple_arb_bot/docs/test_plan.md

 4. **Capital Utilization**
     - **Trade Volume:** The total volume of trades executed by the bot.
 	- **Capital Efficiency (not included in demo):** Percentage of available capital actively used in arbitrage opportunities, calculated with averageLiquidity/totalLiquidity.
 This does not factor in gas.
 This metric is not included in the demo as the account balances are arbitrary due to a test environment.

-**Performance Standard to add:**
-Good values that I should be striving for; hard numbers;
-Profitability: reference numbers;
-Execution speed: no reference;

-Scoping!